ioarun/sit725-2021-t2-prac7/README.md

 Hi there!
-In this prac, I use mocha and chai to add tests in my project.
+In this prac, I used socket.io to create and use sockets to broadcast messges in real-time.

 Here's how the project structure looks like now:
 -----------------------------------------------------------------